OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaNumericObserver.rst

     .. cpp:function:: OcaStatus SetObservedProperty(OcaProperty property)

-        Sets the identification of the property that the observer observes.
-The return value indicates whether the identification was successfully set.
+        Sets the identification of the property that the observer shall observe.

         This method has id ``3.4``.